UK > England > East Sussex

 SlyBob might not be so old, Cretaceous-wise, but old enough to remember the old-skool blackboard so it's no surprise to find it's as soft as you'd expect.

 We're also old enough to remember it's not so soft to not half smart when you take a bullet of it for talking at the back of class.
-Those were the days, right kids?
+Those were the days, right boomers?

 A step backwards needs to be taken to make sense of all the fuss and there they are, the Seven Sisters, from left to right - Haven Brow, Short Brow, Rough Brow, Brass Point, Flat Hill, Bailey's Hill and Went Hill.